 New Balance is committed to ensuring that the people who make our products are treated with dignity and respect.
 Our commitment includes fair compensation, the principle that workers are entitled to remuneration for work during a regular work week that allows them to meet their basic needs and provides for some discretionary income, which, for example, can be used to pay for school fees, clothing and medical costs.

 New Balance suppliers are required to pay at least the minimum wage or the industry prevailing wage, whichever is higher, and all legally-mandated benefits.
 Suppliers are also prohibited from utilizing temporary work arrangements where the sole purpose is to avoid payment of legal benefits.
-In 2017, we had two suppliers with minimum wage violations.
-One supplier is in the process of implementing a new wage recording system and fixing the problem.
-In the other case, we are terminating our relationship with the supplier due to multiple noncompliance issues that have gone un-remediated, despite our best efforts.
+In 2018, we had two suppliers with minimum wage violations.
+One supplier effectively resolved the issue, including paying back wages owed to workers, and we terminated our business relationship with the other based on a lack of progress on multiple noncompliance issues.

 In cases where workers’ basic needs are not met by these standards, New Balance is committed to working with suppliers and external stakeholders to find practical ways in which fairer compensation can be progressively realized.
 We recognize that compensation is a complex issue involving macro- and micro-economics, social and cultural norms, and political priorities.
 We are tackling it from a variety of angles, including improvements to factory efficiency and productivity, value-added manufacturing, skills training, public policy advocacy, promotion of effective legal wage-setting mechanisms, and a working environment that enables constructive worker-management dialogue around wages.
 For information on how we have helped to advocate for more effective wage-setting mechanisms in Cambodia, please click here.